Tenerife in a wheelchair: An Accessibility Guide

 Accessible Roques de García Trail

 Good news if you would like to take a closer look at the Roques de García, as there is a wheelchair-accessible trail longing the huge rock formations.
 The accessible and mostly flat trail leads to another fantastic Mount Teide viewpoint.
-In some parts, the fine gravel is slightly more profound than it should be, which means that manual wheelchair users might need help!
-Reader Kiri wants to add, that she got stuck in the loose gravel using a wheelchair with extra-wide tires and a motorized Triride front-wheel.
+The fine gravel is slightly more profound in some parts than it should be, which means that manual wheelchair users might need help!
+Reader Kiri wants to add that she got stuck in the loose gravel using a wheelchair with extra-wide tires and a motorized Triride front-wheel.
 Of course, there are handicap parking lots right in front of the trail.
 The closest accessible restrooms are inside the Paradores Café on the other side of the road.

 You can easily spend one or even two days in Teide National Park if you are, like me, interested in volcanoes and nature!
 Don’t forget to wear warm clothes as it can get freezingly cold up there (min. altitude of about 2000 m/6562 ft).
 The top of Mount Teide is usually covered in snow.
 However, this wasn’t the case during our visit in February.

 Europe’s biggest Zoo – Loro Parque

 Loro Parque*, Spanish for ‘parrot park,’ is Europe’s biggest animal park located in Puerto de la Cruz.
-It is for sure the number one tourist attraction on Tenerife with millions of visitors each year.
+It is for sure the number one tourist attraction in Tenerife with millions of visitors each year.
 The wheelchair-friendly Loro Parque is world-famous for its extensive range of wild animals, including orcas and white tigers.

 General Accessibility of Loro Parque